Canaries Adventure Yacht Sailing Holiday / Cruise Around Lanzarote 2022

 Day One – Marina Lanzarote to La Graciosa (Approx. 35nm – upwind)

-Please note that there is no electricity provided with a La Graciosa marina berth (it is really just a pontoon in the attractive local fishing port) and no real showers ashore, however there is fresh water which is included in the price.
+Please note that there is now electricity provided with a La Graciosa marina berth for 50ft plus (it is really just a pontoon in the attractive local fishing port) and no real showers ashore, however there is fresh water which is included in the price but the fantastic small village with sand roads and great fish restaurants is a delight to behold.

 Leaving from Marina Lanzarote you will set sail heading towards the north of the island passing the beautiful bay of Arrieta.
 The prevailing NE trade winds will require you to beat the 35nm to La Graciosa.
 You may have to reef down depending upon the prevailing winds.
-The passage will allow for all the crew to familiarise themselves with the yacht as tacks will be plentiful.
-Sailing towards La Graciosa will expose the yacht to the moderate seas of the Atlantic.
+We were right in among dolphins feeding in the area around the boat.
+The passage will allow for all the crew to familiarise themselves with the yacht as tacks will be plentiful and sail trim will be worked on for best performance (VMG).
+Sailing towards La Graciosa will expose the yacht to the Atlantic ground swell that comes from the NW.
 When sailing through the channel between Lanzarote and La Graciosa, you will find refuge in the calm waters and enjoy the spectacular panoramic views of the towering Famara Cliff face.

-We recommend that you plan your passage to arrive during daylight hours.
+We recommend that you plan your passage to arrive during daylight hours at Caleta del Sebo.
 There is plenty of room in the marina but drop sails before you go inside and watch out for the ferries coming and going and the large day sail catamaran that takes people around the Island and the to the anchorage in the day.

-There are security staff on duty outside of the Marina Office daytime hours that will check you are ‘on the list’ before showing you a berth. (the marina office opening timings are laid back and can be a little ‘haphazard’) Finger pontoons are short and if reversing a large boat in backwards with a strong downwind on the nose make sure you stabilise the boat quickly not to lose the bow – an effective stern line is good in some circumstances so you can drive against it.
+There are security staff on duty outside of the Marina Office daytime hours that will check you are ‘on the list and have a permit’ before showing you a berth. (the marina office opening timings are laid back and can be a little ‘haphazard’) Finger pontoons are short and if reversing a large boat in backwards with a strong downwind on the nose make sure you stabilise the boat quickly not to lose the bow – an effective stern or midship line led back is good in some circumstances so you can drive against it.
 Smaller boats can be lucky enough to reverse stern into the prevailing wind on the down-wind side of the pontoon.
+Boats over 50 feet moor side to alongside the large pontoon close to the marine protection vessel and ferries and with normal breeze you are blown away from the the pontoon.

 Day Two – La Graciosa (Approx. 25nm)

-Great snorkeling and swimming and a great place to grab a 3 course lunch, including fish main with drinkable ¼ litre wine all for an incredible price of 8.50! (or 10 euros if you push the boat out) Amazing value for some great food.
-We bumped into a French guy that was raving about the value lunch he had just had with excellent wine for only 8.50 – he seemed very impressed!
+Great snorkeling and swimming and a great place to grab a 3 course lunch, including fish main with drinkable ¼ litre wine all for an incredible price of 10.50 Eu! (or 15 euros if you push the boat out) Amazing value for some great food.
+We bumped into a French guy that was raving about the value lunch he had just had with excellent wine for only 8.50 euros – he seemed very impressed!

 Sailing around the Chinijo Archipelago is one of the treasures of the Canary Islands.
 It is a protected UNESCO marine reserve which stretches a total of 70,000 square kilometres, making it the largest marine reserve in Spain.
 It is not permitted to fish ‘commercially’ in this protected reserve as the rich marine ecosystem is unique and essential to local inhabitants of the islands so you do not have huge fishing boats ripping everything out of the sea.
 Wildlife is plentiful with sightings of Cetaceans a regular occurrence around Lanzarote.
 There are no other permitted anchorages or those that are protected from the prevailing winds apart from Playa Francesa.

-Day Three – La Graciosa to Marina Rubicon (Approx. 45nm downwind)
+Day Three – La Graciosa to Marina Rubicon (Approx. 45nm normally downwind)

 The passage along the west coast allows for some downwind sailing with the prevailing wind coming from the NE.
 We have made this passage with a NW previously and large swell that changes shape dramatically when you close with the land.
 From 10 nm offshore you are in 3,000m of water with much smoother but large sea state.
 Just be aware that within 5 nm off the coast the water shallows dramatically from 2,000m to 300m quickly with the resultant steepening of the waves and more difficulty for the guys on the wheel.